fasterEMS/fasterEMS/python/doc/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst

 Two kinds of Absorbing Boundary Conditions are implemented in openEMS.

-#. *Mur's Boundary Condition (MUR)* Mur's Boundary Condition is a
+#. *Mur's Boundary Condition (MUR)*.
+Mur's Boundary Condition is a
    first-generation boundary condition purely defined by differential equations, originally invented by Gerrit Mur in the 1980s.
-It has a moderate computational overhead, but it can also absorb the E&M wave orthogonal to the boundary with a known phase velocity (e.g. the speed of light).
-Thus, reflections may cause errors if strong radiation exists.
+It has a moderate computational overhead, but it works only if the E&M wave is orthogonal to the boundary and has a well-defined phase velocity (e.g. the speed of light).
+Thus, reflections may cause errors if strong radiation exists due to imperfect absorption.

 #. *Perfect Matched Layer (PML)*.
 Perfect Matched Layer is the
    second-generation boundary condition proposed in the 1990s, modeling the behavior of a hypothetical E&M wave-absorbing material.
-Unlike Mur's ABC, PML occupies some physical cells in the simulation box, though the actual boundary at the true edge remains PEC.
+Unlike Mur's ABC, PML occupies some physical cells in the simulation box (the actual boundary at the true edge remains PEC.).
    This mimics the foams on the wall of an anechoic chamber in EMC test labs.

    PML is a more effective absorber and is easy to use, but it has the highest computational overhead (especially in openEMS, due to suboptimal implementation).
-Avoid it if efficiency is critical (e.g. only use PML at the simulation box's face hit by radiation, and use MUR for other boundaries).
+Avoid it if efficiency is critical (e.g. only use PML at the simulation box's face directly hit by radiation, and use MUR for other boundaries).
 Intrusion of fringe fields and evanescent waves into the PML can destabilize it.
 Radiating structures must be kept a distance of :math:`\lambda / 4`.

 .. important::